 Bill Waller Sr. ascended to the governor’s mansion in a day when it was still possible to win a statewide election with a combination of black and white votes.
 According to most political analysts, that is no longer possible.

 Jim Hood, the current Mississippi Attorney General, may be an exception to that rule.
-The only Democrat still holding a statewide political office in Mississippi, Hunt appeals to white voters by saying nice things about God and guns, defending the death penalty, and strutting about like a tough-as-nails prosecutor.
+The only Democrat still holding a statewide political office in Mississippi, Hood appeals to white voters by saying nice things about God and guns, defending the death penalty, and strutting about like a tough-as-nails prosecutor.
 At the same time, Hood reads the parts of his Bible about caring for the poor and the oppressed.
 Hood is a Conflicted Baptist.

 In his role as Attorney General, Jim Hood could end Winona’s Groundhog Day nightmare by taking the Curtis Flowers case out of Doug Evans’ hands.
 So far, he has refused.
 Unless Evans asks him to take over the Flowers case, Hood says, he isn’t going to intervene.

 Hood’s dilemma is pure Mississippi.
 He knows that if he takes over the Flowers case he will be forced to drop the charges and give Curtis his freedom.
 That might be the right thing to do, but Hood can’t take this step without being condemned as a liberal by those who still expect the criminal justice system to reinforce white supremacy.
 Jim Hood is a Conflicted Baptist, limping between the claims of culture and the claims of God’s Kingdom; between the logic of white supremacy and the pursuit of equal justice under law.

 In 2005, in his capacity as Attorney General, Hood helped convict Edgar Ray Killen, a Culture Baptist preacher implicated in the deaths of three civil rights workers in a case made famous by the 1988 movie Mississippi Burning.
 The official inquiry into the case was then quietly closed.